Elliptic Stable Envelopes for Certain Non-Symplectic Varieties and Dynamical $R$-Matrices for Superspin Chains from the Bethe/Gauge Correspondence: Elliptic stable envelopes for partially-polarized varieties

 which is the symmetric Cartan matrix of $\mathfrak{sl}(n|1)$ \cite{frappat1996dictionary}.
 The weights of $v_{\alpha}$ are

 which is aligned with the weights for the fundamental representation of $\mathfrak{sl}(n|1)$.
-Moreover, the K\"ahler parameter shifts between the wall R-matrix and the quiver R-matrix is
+Moreover, the K\"ahler parameter shifts between the wall $R$-matrix and the quiver $R$-matrix is

-Using the known results on the R-matrices for all four varieties in \eqref{eqn: sl(n|1) moduli}, see \eqref{eqn: quiver R-matrix for sl(1|1)} and \cite[eq.
-(85)]{AganagicOkounkov201604}, we can write down the quiver R-matrix in this case.
+Using the known results on the $R$-matrices for all four varieties in \eqref{eqn: sl(n|1) moduli}, see \eqref{eqn: quiver $R$-matrix for sl(1|1)} and \cite[equation~(85)]{AganagicOkounkov201604}, we can write down the quiver $R$-matrix in this case.
 We introduce shorthand notations for some special functions

 where we have suppressed the $\hbar$-dependence.
-Then the quiver R-matrix in this case is the following
+Then the quiver $R$-matrix in this case is the following: